wp-plugins/wp-geshi-highlight/readme.txt

 Tested up to: 3.5
 Stable tag: 1.0.7

 Fast syntax highlighting for many languages based on GeSHi, the well-established and award-winning highlighter for PHP.
 Produces clean, small, and valid (X)HTML output.
-WP-GeSHi-Highlight is easily configurable.
+WP-GeSHi-Highlight is easily configurable and very simple to use.

 == Description ==
 **I) Features:**